russell-cooks/azure-docs/articles/media-services/live-video-analytics-edge/2-signal-gate-tutorial.md

 ## Generate and deploy the IoT Edge deployment manifest

-The deployment manifest defines what modules are deployed to an edge device and the configuration settings for those modules.
-Follow these steps to generate a manifest from the template file, and then deploy it to the edge device.
+The deployment manifest defines what modules are deployed to an Edge device and the configuration settings for those modules.
+Follow these steps to generate a manifest from the template file, and then deploy it to the Edge device.

 Ensure that you are using LVA 2.0, go to src/edge/deployment.objectCounter.amd64.json.
 Under the "lvaEdge" module, edit the following:
 `"image": "mcr.microsoft.com/media/live-video-analytics:2"`